ticodigital/PCDE-Activity-9.1/README.md

-# Repository for Activity 9.1
+# Repository for Activities 9.1 and 9.2

 Professional Certificate in Data Engineering-Activity 9.1: Using GitHub